Langford is Tulane's all-time assists leader

 Navy received the No. 15 seed in the 2012 NCAA Tournament and was sent to nearby College Park for a first round game at Maryland.
 The Mids gave the No. 2 seeded-Terrapins all they wanted as Navy was within seven points of the eventual Elite Eight-bound Maryland squad before losing a 59-44 decision.
-The 59 points was a new season low for the Terrapins and was 19 points below their season average of 78.8 points per game.

 The Mids went on the road to face Old Dominion in the first round of the 2014 WNIT.
-Navy trailed the Monarchs by just three points in the game's waning minutes before last free throws gave the home team a 68-60 victory.
+Navy trailed the Monarchs by just three points in the game's waning minutes before late free throws gave the home team a 68-60 victory.

 The turnaround in fortunes for the program began in Pemper's inaugural season of 2008-09.
 That year she guided the Mids to a 16-15 overall record and an 8-6 mark in Patriot League play.
 The 16 wins attained by the team was an improvement of nine wins over the 2007-08 season.
 The 2008-09 Mids not only ranked as the most improved team in Navy history, the squad also tied for 13th place nationally in terms of the biggest turnarounds in terms of victory totals from the prior season.
-Navy's league mark also was the best for the Mids since the 1997-98 season, while its tie for third place was the best for the program in a decade.
+Navy's league mark also was the best for the Mids since the 1997-98 season, while its tie for third place was its best in a decade.

 Her initial campaign was capped off by Navy defeating Bucknell in the quarterfinal round of the Patriot League Tournament.
 The win was the first for the Mids in the tournament in five years and just the second by Navy in the postseason in a decade.
-It also was Navy's first win over Bucknell in the Patriot League Tournament and snapped an overall nine-game losing skid to the Bison.

 Coaching at Bowdoin